exakat/exakat/docs/Rules.rst

    ?>

-`'define() <http://www.php.net/define>`_ function is useful when the constant is not known at compile time, or when case sensitivity is necessary.
+`define() <http://www.php.net/define>`_ function is useful when the constant is not known at compile time, or when case sensitivity is necessary.

 .. code-block:: php